-You may have some bad habits that crept in when your company was smaller, like poorly managed inventory or cumbersome paperwork.
+You may have some bad habits that crept in like when your company was smaller.
+This can include poorly-managed inventory or cumbersome paperwork.

 4).
-If you aren’t yet an expert in strategic planning, learn it or hire an expert now.
+If you aren’t yet an expert in strategic planning, learn it and hire a strategic planning consultant now.

 5).
-You will probably need experienced managers in more than one layer of your company, but resist the temptation to add too many layers.
+You’ll probably need experienced managers in more than one layer of your company, but resist the temptation to add too many layers.
 Remain lean.
-Employees have evolved from broad responsibilities/”wearing many hats” to narrow responsibilities.
+At this stage your company’s employees have evolved from broad responsibilities/”wearing many hats” to narrower responsibilities.

 6).
 Assess your company’s entrepreneurial spirit.
-Is it still there like it was at the last stage?
+Is it still there like it was at the last stage and like at the beginning?
 If not, you’d better figure out how to light that flame again.
 Do it now.

-If you can’t answer that question easily then you might have a strategic problem brewing.
+If you can’t easily define your core competencies then you might have a strategic problem brewing.